Intermediate technique

 When to look for it

-• Scan each box one digit at a time.
-The pattern is usually obvious once pencil marks are clean.
+• Scan one box at a time, one digit at a time.

 Common mistakes